Mobility and Access Committee for Scotland (MACS)

 Joanne Devitt

-Joanne was appointed as a MACS member on 1 October.
-She has a slight learning disability and is a member of Enable Scotland, an organisation for people with learning disabilities and family carers.
+Joanne is a member of Enable Scotland, an organisation for people with learning disabilities and family carers.

 Susan Fulton

-Susan has worked in a Local Authority setting for many years and has experience in a number of different roles diversifying into the field of accessibility and inclusive design in 2004.
-Susan is passionate about working with others to create and develop environments that are both accessible and inclusive to as many of us as possible and believes that initial engagement with the potential end user at the earliest possible stage is the key to achieving this.
+Susan has worked in a Local Authority setting for many years and has experience in several different roles diversifying into the field of accessibility and inclusive design in 2004.

-Susan brings her experience both as a Chartered Surveyor and Access Consultant to the Committee coupled with her current and past membership of various groups, panels and Boards working towards accessible and inclusive places and spaces for everyone to access.
+Susan brings her experience both as a Chartered Surveyor and Access Consultant to the Committee.

 Susan is currently a member of Network Rail’s Built Environment Accessibility Panel, a member of the National Register of Access Consultants Advisory Group and a Director of Disability Equality Scotland.